AequilibraE/aequilibrae/docs/source/project_docs/modes.rst

 conditions:

 * At least one mode is allowed on that link
-* All links allowed on that link exist in the modes table
+* All modes allowed on that link exist in the modes table

 For each condition, a specific trigger was built, and if any of the checks fails, the transaction will fail.